Hydrogeology Field Course Modules

 • Vadose zone sampling (water, soil gas).

-For official WMU course description, utilize the search tool on the Registrar's page.
+For official WMU course descriptions, please utilize the search tool on the Registrar's page and navigate to the appropriate course number and catalog year on the top right search bar.

 Return to HFC Home Page